-LABEL DESCRIPTION BSSID This shows the MAC address of the wireless interface on the Device when wireless LAN is enabled.
-Security Level Security Mode Select Basic (WEP , for 2.4 GHz frequency band only) or More Secure (WPA(2)-PSK, WPA(2)) to add security on this wireless network.
+LABEL DESCRIPTION Maximum Downstream Bandwidth Specify the maximum rate for downstream wireless traffic to this WLAN from the WAN in kilobits per second (Kbps).
+BSSID This shows the MAC address of the wireless interface on the Device when wireless LAN is enabled.
+Security Level Security Mode Select Basic (WEP, 802.1X) or More Secure (WPA(2)-PSK, WPA(2)) to add security on this wireless network.
 The wireless clients which want to associate to this network must have same wireless security settings as the Device.
 When you select to use a security, additional options appears in this screen.
 Or you can select No Security to allow any client to associate this network without any data encryption or authentication.
 See the following sections for more details about this field.
 Apply Click Apply to save your changes.
 Cancel Click Cancel to restore your previously saved settings.